 9. Give a fresh look to existing units

-Replacing a perfectly good kitchen for something new is not only expensive, it’s pretty wasteful, so we love that this traditional cabinetry has had a modern makeover with a lick of pink paint.
-And even more characterful thanks to mixing pink tones.
+Replacing a perfectly good kitchen for something new is not only expensive, it's pretty wasteful.
+We love that the traditional cabinetry in this country kitchen has had a modern makeover with a lick of pink paint.
+And is even more characterful thanks to mixing pink tones.

 It's a job you could do yourself, or some kitchen manufacturers will respray a timber kitchen for you.